Skip to main content

 Before reading this scenario, please read the documentation on using MJPEG Video in TouchGFX and the documentation on the Video widget itself.

 The following scenario details how to enable TouchGFX HAL to support video decoding through either software (LibJPEG) or hardware (JPEG).
-It covers both STM32F7 and STM32H7 because the STM32CubeMX configuration to support Hardware (JPEG) decoding is slightly different from the STM32F7.

 Be sure to read all sections in this article before configuring the MCU for your specific project.